avatardeejay/grove/README.md

   **Saves Screen** — Lists all your saves with a date and time stamp.

-> `chapters` will list your chapters to select.
-Saves organize into chapters once you have 99+ in one project.
+> `chapters` will list your chapters for you to select which you want to view.
 > `convert` converts the selected save between flat and labyrinth storage.

 - **Grove** - Opens the directory for the current project, with all its backups.

 #### Hidden Options